 The skills and processes students use and develop are the same as those used by scientists at work.
 The development of these skills will allow students to solve problems, think critically, make decisions, find answers and satisfy their curiosity.
+This course uses the Workbook BC Science Chemistry 12 by Edvantage Interactive and comes with full access to a website that completely supports the course with the latest technology including video lessons, solutions, and practice quizzes.
+The workbook can also be downloaded onto your personal device where you can do everything digitally.

-NOTE: Scientific calculator and graph paper required.
-This is a provincially examinable course.
-The textbook used is Essential Experiments for Chemistry.
-This course has a school-based lab exam and final exam collectively worth 25% of the final grade.
+NOTE:.
+This course has a school based lab exam and final exam collectively worth 25% of the final grade.